GiovanniSorice/MLProject/README.md

 # Neuradillo
 Neuradillo is a small C++ exploiting [Armadillo](http://arma.sourceforge.net/) numerical library to create and train feedforward neural network.
-We developed this library as a project for the Machine Learning course.
-More information about the project can be found in the [Report](https://github.com/GiovanniSorice/MLProject/blob/master/docs/report/relazione.pdf).
+We developed this library as a project for the Machine Learning [course](https://esami.unipi.it/esami2/programma.php?c=42276&aa=2019&docente=MICHELI&insegnamento=&sd=0).
+More information about the project and the algorithms we implemented can be found in the [report](https://github.com/GiovanniSorice/MLProject/blob/master/docs/report/relazione.pdf).

 ## Getting started

 ### Prerequisites
 The project use [Cmake 3.16](https://cmake.org/) as building system and it can be downloaded [here](https://cmake.org/download/).
 The package manager used is [Conan](https://conan.io/).
-You can install it through Pip with the following commands:
+You can install it with the following commands:
 ` pip install conan`

 Running the following command to solve this [issue](https://docs.conan.io/en/latest/installation.html#install-with-pip-recommended):